 “Everything has a natural explanation.
 The moon is not a god but a great rock and the sun a hot rock.”

-His theory may have been inspired by having witnessed a wagon sized meteorite falling from the sky near the Dardanelles in 467 BCE, and having examined the object he concluded that meteorites were pieces of rock that had broken off from the Sun and fallen to Earth.
+His theory may have been inspired by having witnessed a wagon sized meteorite falling from the sky near the Dardanelles in 467 BCE.
+Having examined the object, he concluded that meteorites were pieces of rock that had broken off from the Sun and fallen to Earth.
 Likewise, this confirmed to him that the stars and the Sun were one and the same—burning rocks, and that the same general rule applied throughout the Universe.

-Having fallen foul of Athen’s impiety laws, though, Anaxagoras was sentenced to death, but survived by going into exile.
+Having fallen foul of Athens impiety laws, Anaxagoras was sentenced to death, but survived by going into exile.
 He subsequently retired to the city of Lampsacus, where he taught to a more appreciative and respectful audience until his death in 428 BC.